 Scott has been on the HYSA board of directors nearly every year since the beginning and is currently the President of HYSA.
 He was the MYSA state player registrar and has been recognized as coach of the year by HYSA and the Montana Youth Soccer Association.
 He was the State Referee Administrator for Montana for more than 25 years and continues to train more than 100 referees every year.
 He has been the Soccer rules interpreter for the Montana High School Association for more than 20 years and has sat on the National Federation of High Schools Soccer Rules committee for 3 years.

-Cindy earned a bachelor’s degree in finance and economics in 1989 and a law degree in 1992, both from the University of Montana.
-She is the Chief Remediation Counsel for the Montana Department of Environmental Quality, overseeing Superfund enforcement and hazardous waste cleanup throughout the state.
-Prior to working for DEQ, Cindy was in private practice in Missoula with the law firm Datsopoulos, MacDonald and Lind, P.C., and also clerked at the Montana Supreme Court.
+Cindy is currently senior counsel with Doney Crowley PC.
+Prior to that, she was the Chief Remediation Counsel for the Montana Department of Environmental Quality (DEQ) and served as the State’s senior superfund attorney for over 20 years.
+Before working for DEQ, Cindy was in private practice in Missoula with the law firm Datsopoulos, MacDonald and Lind, P.C., and also clerked at the Montana Supreme Court.

-Besides serving as the Secretary on the HYSA Board, Cindy is the Capital High School parent representative to the Helena School District’s Parent Advisory Council and is the parent representative on the Helena School District’s Materials Review Standing Committee.
+Besides serving as the Secretary on the HYSA Board, Cindy coordinates the Westside Womens’ Soccer Club, which is the booster group for the Capital High School girls’ soccer team.
+She is also the Capital High School parent representative to the Helena School District’s Parent Advisory Council, and is the parent representative on the Helena School District’s Materials Review Standing Committee.
 She previously served on the Board of Directors for the Helena Youth Choir, as the Secretary of the Board of Trustees for the Shodair Children's Hospital, on the Montana Children's Home and Hospital Foundation Board of Trustees, and as Chair of the Phoenix Fund for Animals for 11 years.

 In her spare time, Cindy’s greatest joy is spending time with her family and together they enjoy traveling, reading, cooking, hiking, theatre, and lake life.